 Yet, based on the estimated 50% divorce rate in America, those intentions clearly don’t always pan out.

 Why, then, do we think that a business partnership would be any different?

-So aside from analyzing the common pros and cons of forming a partnership, I recommend also asking yourself a series of questions that will help you determine what both you AND your potential partner can do to address hot button topics upfront and set realistic expectations for a balanced relationship.
+Aside from analyzing the common pros and cons of forming a partnership, I recommend asking yourself a series of questions that will help you determine what both you AND your potential partner can do to address hot button topics upfront.
+Set realistic expectations to maintain a balanced relationship.

 - Your partner has skills, knowledge, connections or other beneficial offerings that you do not.

 - You don’t have to go it alone.
 Having someone to weather the storm of starting a new business can provide confidence and camaraderie.